 - Surgical removal of lesions by a pediatric or adult plastic surgeon

 - Laser treatment for airway and oral hemangiomas performed by ear/nose/throat surgeons

 - Debulking surgery (removing tissues) for various lesions of limb overgrowth syndromes.
 This is performed by orthopedic specialists

-Some vascular lesions may become infected, cause heart failure, be located in the brain, or are associated with genetic syndromes; in these cases, pediatric infectious disease, cardiology, neurology, and genetic specialists are available to treat your child.
+Some vascular lesions may become infected, cause heart failure, be located in the brain, or are associated with genetic syndromes; in these cases, infectious disease, cardiology, neurology, and genetic specialists are available to treat you or your child.
 At the IHTC, we can help you coordinate this care.